Last update: 05/26/2015

-No credit cards accepted.
+(exact change required).
+No credit cards are accepted.

 For up-to-date information on Starbright Theatre shows, call 240-1301

 To obtain a listening device please ask at the Pinnacle Monitor Station.
 No one under the age of 12 allowed in theatre.

-Wednesday, May 22, 7 p.m.
+Saturday, May 30, 7 p.m.

 Mistinguett Productions presents